operator-framework/operator-sdk/doc/test-framework/scorecard.md

 flags:

 - `--cr-manifest` - this is a required flag for the scorecard.
 This flag must point to the location of the manifest for the custom resource you are currently testing.
-- `--csv-path` - this flag is required is the OLM tests are enabled (the tests are enabled by default).
+- `--csv-path` - this flag is required if the OLM tests are enabled (the tests are enabled by default).
 This flag must point to the location of the CSV file for this resource.
 - `--namespaced-manifest` - if set, this flag must point to a manifest file with all resources that run within a namespace.
 By default, the scorecard will combine `service_account.yaml`, `role.yaml`, `role_binding.yaml`, and `operator.yaml` from the `deploy` directory into a temporary manifest and use that as the namespaced manifest.
 - `--global-manifest` - if set, this flag must point to all required resources that run globally (not namespaced).
 By default, the scorecard will combine all CRDs in the `deploy/crds` directory into a temporary manifest and use that as the global manifest.
 - `--namespace` - if set, which namespace to run the scorecard tests in.
 If it is not set, the scorecard will use the default namespace of the current context set in the kubeconfig file.